Rift (video game): Development

+Reception

+Rift received "favorable" reviews according to the review aggregation website Metacritic.

-The game has been well received by critics, with aggregate review website Metacritic assigning a score of 84/100.GamingExcellence called it "one of the best MMOs released in years."
-PC Gamer gave the game an 85/100 saying the game is "absolutely colossal, [and] Rift aims high and hits its mark, proving that there’s room to grow within the traditional MMO format."
+PC Gamer said the game was "absolutely colossal, [and] Rift aims high and hits its mark, proving that there's room to grow within the traditional MMO format."
 GameSpy stated "it's worth noting that Rift has already emerged as Blizzard's best competition in years" and praised the dynamic world offered from rift events, but also questioned "how well its initially refreshing concepts will hold up after months of playtime."
 IGN stated that "soul building is very flexible and rifts are great fun" and that although "there's not a lot of originality" and "everything works exactly as it should," and concluding that "Telara is a worthy alternative to Azeroth for anyone looking to explore a new world."

+In August 2011, Trion announced that 1 million users/players had played the game and by January 2012 it had earned $100 million in total revenue.

 At the 2011 Game Developers Conference in Austin, Texas, Rift won awards for "Best New Online Game" and "Best Online Technology".
 IGN awarded Rift "Best PC Persistent World/MMO Game of 2011" calling it "the most bug-free and out-of-the-gate high-quality MMO ever created."

 Lawsuit

-In 2010 the company Palladium Books sued Trion over the similarity of this game's title to Rifts (role-playing game) created in 1990.
+In 2010 the company Palladium Books sued Trion over the similarity of this game's title to Rifts, which was created in 1990.